There is no way you can be successful with social media marketing if your dental clinic isn’t social.

 Key Question: Is Your Social Media Marketing Pushing Or Pulling?

 So whilst the internet hasn’t replaced other methods of advertising it has been responsible for the major shift from push to pull marketing.

 Let’s look at the big picture for one moment.

-When you paste your message across a billboard or run a 30 second ad on local radio you are essentially pushing your message out into your neighbourhood.
-This was at the heart of marketing for many decades and as a business you were in complete control.
+When you paste your message across a billboard or run a 30-second ad on a local radio you are essentially pushing your message out into your neighbourhood.
+This was at the heart of marketing for many decades and as a business, you were in complete control.
 You did all of the talking, the customer had no way of replying.

 Fast forward to today and this is totally different.
 Social media allows your patients to actively to engage in conversation.

 Furthermore much like when you meet someone for the first time at a party or business networking event, it’s best to be the one who does more listening than talking.
 No one likes to get trapped into a corner with the social bore, as she or he hijacks the whole conversation with their own stories.